mregensberg/dotfiles/README.md

 # run this using terminal (not iTerm, lest iTerm settings get discarded on exit)
 ./install.sh
 ```
-* When it finishes, open iTerm and press `Command + ,` to open preferences.
+* On completion, open iTerm and press `Command + ,` to open preferences.
 Under Profiles > Colors, select "Load Presets" and choose the `Solarized Dark Patch` scheme.
 If it isn't there for some reason, import it from `~/.dotfiles/configs` -- you may also need to select the `Hack` font and check the box for non-ascii font and set to `Roboto Mono For Powerline` (I've had mixed results for automating these settings--love a pull request that improves this)
 * I've also found that you need to reboot before fast key repeat will be enabled

-> Note: running install.sh is idempotent.
-You can run it again and again as you add new features or software to the scripts!
-I'll regularly add new configurations so keep an eye on this repo as it grows and optimizes.

 ## Restoring Dotfiles

 If you have existing dotfiles for configuring git, zsh, vim, etc, these will be backed-up into `~/.dotfiles_backup/$(date +"%Y.%m.%d.%H.%M.%S")` and replaced with the files from this project.
 You can restore your original dotfiles by using `./restore.sh $RESTOREDATE` where `$RESTOREDATE` is the date folder name you want to restore.

 > The restore script does not currently restore system settings--only your original dotfiles.
 To restore system settings, you'll need to manually undo what you don't like (so don't forget to fork, review, tweak)

-# 3.x.x+ Upgrade Instructions!

-`3.0.0` brings huge changes.
-If you have made any modifications (and didn't make your own fork), you will want to backup your dotfiles prior to running `git-up` or `git pull` on `~/.dotfiles`.

-Do the following to upgrade your ~/.dotfiles safely:

-1. backup your dotfiles: `cp -R ~/.dotfiles ~/.dotfiles_old`
-2. `cd ~/.dotfiles`
-3. update dotfiles: `git-up` or `git pull`
-4. remove old submodule location: `rm -rf .vim` (now lives in `homedir/.vim`)
-5. inspect `install.sh` and `config.js` to make sure all the software you want is installed
-6. inspect `homedir/*` for any changes you want to port from `./dotfiles_old`
-7. run `install.sh` again

 # Additional